 It’s not only a fine and sunny weekend (despite earlier forecasts of rain), but the skies are finally clear after many months of bushfire smoke.
 So while not the most exciting walk to do around Sydney, I’m looking forward to my first local bushwalk in over three months.
-I’m also exploring the area to find some new bushwalking trips for our local Cub pack.
+I’m exploring some short bushwalks around Middle Harbour Creek, to find some new ideas for our local Cub pack walks.

 Barrie Street Loop

 Today’s bushwalk takes the wide service trail from the end of Barrie Street (East Killara) down to Gordon Creek.
 There used to be a timber bridge over Gordon Creek, built in the 1920s as part of a sewage system that transported waste from the northern suburbs to North Head.
 Like many timber bridges built for bushwalkers, it was not maintained and eventually after becoming unsafe in 1998, it was demolished in 2008.

 Before heading down the last few hundred metres to Gordon Creek, I take an unmarked track that continues along the valley.
 It’s a fairly distinct trail, even though it’s not on any of my maps – the only challenge being a number of trees across the track from recent storms that needs to negotiated.

 Before the track eventually peters out, about one kilometre further, there’s some nice pools in the creek and moss-covered rocks.
 If it wasn’t for the plastic bottles washed down by the recent rain and an occasional whiff of sewage, you would think you’re in a remote valley in the Blue Mountains.

 Returning the same way the junction, I then take the Gordon Creek Track down to the creek crossing and toward the Two Creeks Track.